ÜberFacts

 ÜberFacts is an online web service/app that provides people with random facts.
 There is currently a Twitter version, a mobile app version, Instagram version, and a Facebook version.
 The service was developed by Kris Sanchez.
 Sanchez receives the facts through research from books, science articles, the news, and more.
 He stated that he always confirms the accuracy of the facts prior to releasing them.
 Mistakes are eventually deleted or updated with corrections.

 History

-In September 2009, Sanchez was having a "boring day" in New Paltz, so he decided to look up useless facts to kill time.
-He wanted an account that had purpose since his personal didn't have one, so he then created UberFacts.
-UberFacts became increasingly more popular due to tweeting at all times of the day, because back in September, Sanchez only tweeted during the day.
+ÜberFacts creator Kris Sanchez reported searching for interesting facts during a boring day in September 2009.
+This prompted Kris to create a Twitter account with a "purpose" and created the ÜberFacts Twitter account.

 Twitter hacked

 On May 21, 2014, the UberFacts Twitter account was hacked, the hacker sent vulgar messages out.
 Sanchez noticed this and tweeted on his personal account that the hacker will have to pay him for every tweet the hacker owes him.
 On the next day, Sanchez recovered UberFacts, and announced that his account was hacked and felt sorry if anyone got offended by the vulgar messages the hacker sent out.